-Current Clinical Research Studies in the Patti Lab
+Current Clinical Research Studies in the Patti Lab -

-Congrats to postdoctoral fellow Rafael Ferraz-Bannitz and the entire team on the publication of our paper in Journal of Clinical Investigation this month!
-In this paper we identify alterations in serotonin-dependent signaling as a potential contribution to post-bariatric hypoglycemia.
+Congrats to postdoctoral fellow Rafael Ferraz-Bannitz and the entire team on the publication of our paper in Journal of Clinical Investigation (2024)!
+We identify alterations in serotonin-dependent signaling as a potential contribution to post-bariatric hypoglycemia.
 We thank the entire research team and our volunteers who give so generously of their time and blood samples to find new approaches to treat hypoglycemia!
-We are excited to begin translating these findings!
+We are hoping to begin translating these findings, but are awaiting decisions regarding research funding!
 The PDF is posted below.

 Determining the Efficacy of Continuous Glucose Monitoring to Reduce Hypoglycemia and Improve Safety in Patients with Hypoglycemia after Gastric Surgery